Connecting students with design opportunities across Oregon

 Topic: Design

-Program Type: In-school and summer programs
+Program Type: In-school and summer

 Design Challenges offer a fun, engaging way to learn about a complex problem while also learning a creative and collaborative process.
 Middle and high school students can participate in a design challenge with their classroom or during a 2-week summer program.